What is the Suffolk County Red Light Safety Program?

 Are intersections recorded in Suffolk County?

-In most cases, a red light camera that’s positioned at an intersection or along a road does not record anything.
+In most cases, a red light camera positioned at an intersection or along a road does not record anything.
 Cameras at intersections are only in place to monitor traffic flow.
-If you’re trying to determine liability in an accident, this may not be your best route.
+These recordings may not be your best route if you’re trying to determine liability in an accident.

 Do intersection cameras record accidents?

-A red light camera typically only captures a photo or two when its sensors detect a driver, or drivers running a red light or making an illegal turn.
-When there’s no violation taking place, a red light camera will lay dormant.
-These cameras will seldom show which drivers may or may not be at fault in a given accident.
+A red light camera typically only captures a photo or two when its sensors detect a driver or drivers running a red light or making an illegal turn.
+When there’s no violation, a red light camera will lie dormant.
+However, these cameras seldom show which drivers may or may not be at fault in a given accident.

 Can you get intersection camera footage?